 At age 30 months, 79% (66/84) of the preterm born children attended follow-up.
 Of these, seven had incomplete BSITD-III assessments.
 For 18 children (21%), information regarding neurological status was obtained from medical records (mean age at follow-up 24 months, SD ±8 range 11-36).
 This group did not differ from the group of children that did attend follow-up with regards to perinatal characteristics, neuroimaging or neurological status (table 2).

-On the BSITD-III, the mean cognitive composite score of the preterm study sample was 95 (SD ± 8,3; range 65-120), the mean language composite score was 97 (SD ± 14; range 53-124) and the mean motor composite score was 104 (SD ± 17; range 45-130).
-Two children (3%) had severe cognitive delay, eight children (13%) had severe language delay and eight children (13%) had severe motor delay (table 3).
+On the BSITD-III, the mean cognitive composite score of the preterm study sample was 95 (SD ± 8.3; range 65-120), the mean language composite score was 97 (SD ± 14; range 53-124), and the mean motor composite score was 104 (SD ± 17; range 45-130).
+Two children (3%) had severe cognitive delay, eight children (13%) had severe language delay, and eight children (13%) had severe motor delay (table 3).
 Four infants (6%) fulfilled the criteria for CP (table 3 and 4).

-Associations between CUS scoring groups and outcome
+Associations between cUS scoring groups and outcome

 For infants with either moderate or severe abnormalities on cUS, associations were seen with CP (Fisher’s Exact test, p=0.007) and with severe cognitive delay (Fisher’s Exact test, p=0.015), while other investigated associations (unspecific signs and BSITD-III language and motor composite score) were not significant (table 5).
 Of the four infants with severe abnormalities, two developed CP and one severe cognitive delay.
 When investigating individual cUS items, cysts were associated with unspecific neurological signs, CP, and severe cognitive delay (Pearson Chi-square, p<0.001); parieto-occipital WM loss was associated with severe cognitive delay (Pearson Chi-square, p<0.001).
 The negative predictive value of a normal or mildly abnormal TEA cUS regarding normal neurological status and cognitive outcome was 98% and 100%, respectively (table 6).
 One infant that developed CP had a normal CUS and MRI.